 For more information on how we keep you child safe download our Safe & Sound leaflet.

 Yes.
-Behind the fun of Scouting, there is an educational programme that was reviewed and launched in January 2015 following extensive consultation with our leaders and young people.
-While each Group will undertake different activities, the main programme themes are Outdoor and Adventure, Skills, and World.
-Group Leaders are trained to deliver this programme.
+Behind the fun of scouting, there is an educational programme.
+While each group or unit will undertake different activities, the main programme themes are outdoor and adventure, skills and world.
+The leaders in each group/unit are trained to plan and delivery the programme.

 Scouts wear a uniform depending on the age range.
 All Scouts (adults and young people) wear a coloured scarf or necker, the colour of which varies depending on the Group.
-Uniform can either be bought from Scout Shops or your local district Scout Shop (the adults in your child's Group will be able to give you more information).
+Uniform can either be bought from Scout Stores or your local district scout shop (the adults in your child's group/unit will be able to give you more information).